tigera-solutions/Hands-on-workshop-for-Kubernetes-Security-for-AWS-Azure-and-GCP/labs.md

 * create  an ingress rule `Action Deny, Match All Endpoints`
 * create  an egress rule `Action Log, Match All Endpoints`
 * create  an egress rule `Action Deny, Match All Endpoints`
+* `stage` this rule and verify that it is not blocking any valid traffic (there should be no endpoints that are affected by this rule)
+* `enforce` the rule

 #### 6. Apply the quarantine label
 ```